 - The different areas of the Baltic Sea are characterized by different magnitudes of biomass of the nitrogen-fixing (diazotrophic) cyanobacteria genera Aphanizomenon, Nodularia and Dolichospermum.
-The highest biomass (for the studied months June-August, during the study period from year 1990 to 2016) occurs in the Gulf of Finland, whereas no or low biomass of nitrogen-fixing cyanobacteria appears in the Bothnian Bay and the Kiel Bay/Kattegat area. - Biomass of nitrogen-fixing cyanobacteria may show opposing trends between different sea areas.
-For example, some years with extremely low biomass in the Arkona Basin and Bornholm Basin (2004, 2005) showed high biomass in the neighbouring Eastern Gotland Basin.
+The highest biomass (for the studied months June-August, during the study period from year 1990 to 2017) occurs in the Gulf of Finland, whereas no or low biomass of nitrogen-fixing cyanobacteria appears in the Bothnian Bay and the Kiel Bay/Kattegat area. - Biomass of nitrogen-fixing cyanobacteria may show opposing trends between different sea areas.
+For example, some years with extremely low biomass in the Arkona Basin and Bornholm Basin (2004, 2005, 2014) showed relatively high biomass in the neighbouring Eastern Gotland Basin and at the Landsort Deep station.
+In 2017, cyanobacteria biomass was high in the gulfs, but low in the southern Baltic Proper.
 This confirms that the sea areas have to be evaluated separately. - The year-to-year variability in the biomass of bloom-forming cyanobacteria is high.
-Tendencies of decreasing cyanobacteria biomass in the Gulf of Riga and the Arkona Basin (1990-2014) were interrupted by high biomass values in 2015 and 2016.
-Cyanobacteria biomass is increasing in the Bothnian Sea since the mid of the 1990s. - The genus Nodularia, known for producing surface accumulations, is more common in the central and southern part of the Baltic Sea compared to the northern part where the genus Aphanizomenon dominates.
+A tendency of decreasing cyanobacteria biomass in the Arkona Basin (1990-2014) was interrupted by high biomass values in 2015 and 2016, but continued by extremely low biomass in 2017.
+Cyanobacteria biomass is increasing in the Bothnian Sea since the mid of the 1990s. - The genus Nodularia, known for producing surface accumulations, is more common in the central and southern part of the Baltic Sea compared to the northern part, namely the Gulfs of Bothnia, Finland and Riga, where the genus Aphanizomenon dominates.